asierabreu/spark-course/README.md

 1. Open a terminal in your computer ( Windows users : open a cygwin terminal )
 2. Checkout the git repository to your computer (git clone https://github.com/asierabreu/spark-course)
-3. *Alternatively* : download the repo from this [link](https://drive.google.com/file/d/1yIAxEoEbMRGXXmMd4D2iBtZ3qgLeMumw/view?usp=sharing) : , then unzip
+3. **Alternatively** : download the repo from this [link](https://drive.google.com/file/d/1yIAxEoEbMRGXXmMd4D2iBtZ3qgLeMumw/view?usp=sharing) : , then unzip to your local computer
 4. Go to the spark-course directory
 5. Download required course software
 6. Boot-up the Virtual Machine